 The treatment effects detailed above are estimated on the full sample of student loan borrowers.
-This includes individuals with relatively high FICO Scores as well as individuals who started off with relatively low scores or had a delinquency on their credit report at the start of the intervention.
+This includes individuals with relatively high FICO Scores as well as individuals who started off with relatively low scores.
 It similarly combines younger borrowers, many of whom have limited experience handling their own finances or understanding the consequences of certain actions, with older, more experienced borrowers.
 This section presents estimates of treatment effects on our financial outcomes by subgroup.